Tumypmyp/backend-control-system/README.md

 This component is only listening to **Controller**'s messages on TCP connection.

-You can specify the port for the TCP connection.
+You can specify port for accepting the TCP connection.

-## Example
+## Usage
 ```
 $ python3 manipulator/manipulator.py -h
 ```